SMS? BTS? CMS? SRS!

 SRS will gobble up your time and won’t choke on the bones of sales managers.
 How long will it take to complete the document?
 We asked our COO to rate this task.
 The numbers speak for themselves:

 It’s all about the high detail of the SRS document.
-Collecting the necessary information can take a long time — business analysts will have to approach designers, developers, QA engineers, and team leads.
+Collecting the necessary information can take a long time — business analysts must approach designers, developers, QA engineers, and team leads.
 There are many technical issues inside the software requirements specification that are hard to comprehend for a person far from development.
-During the time spent on SRS, we manage to complete one sprint and come to the client with the first results.
-We are sure: this is better than a piece of paper.
+During the time spent on SRS, we managed to complete one sprint and come to the client with the first results.
+We are sure — this is better than a piece of paper.

 Non-effectivity

-It doesn’t matter how good managers wrote the requirements at the start of the project.
+It doesn’t matter how good managers write the requirements at the start of the project.
 EVERYTHING can go wrong at ANY moment.
-So time and money you spent on the SRS, to put it mildly, don’t pay off.
+So, the time and money you spent on the SRS, to put it mildly, don’t pay off.
 Your business analysts will probably feel useless.
 The client needs only 15-20% of the whole document they spend 80 work hours on.

 All the rest of the SRS document is bureaucracy bullshit.
 Such documents are drawn up in large companies for the effect of ‘creating turbulent activity’ and a report for the sake of a report, which in 9 out of 10 cases will not even be opened.